How to tell the difference between real and fake leather

 The backside of fake leather may be fabric or some other synthetic material that is glued as opposed to being a natural suede.

 If you have a magnifying glass or a loupe, you can use it to inspect and help determine whether a material is real leather or synthetic.
-By closely examining the material, you should be more able to see imperfections and the natural pores.
-Real leather should have an inconsistent and imperfect look as it comes from the unique skin of an animal.
+By closely examining the material, you should be more able to see imperfections and natural pores.
+Real leather and grain leather should have an inconsistent and imperfect look as it comes from the unique skin of an animal.
 The image attached is a close-up picture of real leather and helps to show what you want to look for.

 Fake leather, on the other hand, is likely to be suspiciously uniform and flat and should not be three-dimensional.